jimsrc/seatos/README.md

 ## Docker
 For more reproducibility, a [Dockerfile](docker-x/Dockerfile) has been created in order to be able to run the present work inside a Docker container.
-The build steps are detailed inside that file. which basically grabs an Ubuntu 12.04 and installs an X server to provide a valid `DISPLAY` environment variable for Python later.
+The build steps are detailed inside that file, which basically grabs an Ubuntu 12.04 "environment" and installs an X server to provide a valid `DISPLAY` environment variable for Python later.
 This image is already built and uploaded to [DockerHub](https://hub.docker.com), and can be pulled from a bash terminal like so:
 ```bash